-A similar finding was noted in the previous two reports.
+A similar finding was noted in the previous reports.

-When one individual is able to perform all phases of a transaction, there is a great risk for errors or fraud to occur and go undetected, resulting in loss or misuse of State funds.
+When one individual is able to perform all phases of a transaction, there is an increased risk for errors or fraud to occur and go undetected, resulting in loss or misuse of ESUCC funds.

-We recommend again the ESUCC review its staffing and assignments to determine if an adequate segregation of duties can be obtained, so no one individual is able to process a transaction from being to end.
+We recommend the ESUCC review its staffing and assignments to determine if an adequate segregation of duties can be obtained, so no one individual is able to process a transaction from being to end.
 If an adequate segregation of duties cannot be obtained, we recommend the ESUCC continue monitoring to ensure compensating controls are in place and effective.
+We also recommend the ESUCC adopt formal capital asset policies that identify the procedures ESUCC employees are to follow when adding and removing capital assets.